- 📖 Geeky Medics OSCE Book

 It is a form of an advanced directive and is a key consideration in the management of patients with progressive life-limiting illnesses, those approaching the end of life, and significantly frail patients.

 It is important to be familiar with the process of discussing a DNACPR with a patient, their family or carers, how to complete the form correctly, and how to document the decision.

 This guide provides a step-by-step approach to conducting a DNACPR discussion in an OSCE setting.
 You should also read our overview of how to effectively communicate information to patients.

 When is a DNACPR appropriate?

-An important exception to a DNACPR is a cardiac arrest caused by an unanticipated and easily reversible cause – for example, choking or anaphylaxis1.
-In these situations, it would be appropriate for CPR measure to be undertaken.
+An important exception to a DNACPR is a cardiac arrest caused by an unanticipated and easily reversible cause such as choking or anaphylaxis.1 In these situations, it may be appropriate for resuscitation to be started.
 For example, if a patient with metastatic cancer has a DNACPR, but has a cardiac arrest, due to anaphylaxis from chemotherapy then full resuscitation measures may be appropriate.